elementary_vectors.functions

 • prevent_multiple – a boolean

-If dual is true, return an elementary vector in the kernel and otherwise in the row space.
+If kernel is true, return an elementary vector in the kernel and otherwise in the row space.
 If not specified, this is determined from the number of indices.

 If prevent_multiple is true, a ValueError is raised if a multiple of this element has been computed before.